 From Declan Breathnach, TD 24th May 2016

-The Department of Communications, Energy and Natural Resources has informed me that before a final decision is taken on introducing a new support scheme – which may include support for solar PV – that Department will run a public consultation, which will give all interested parties an opportunity to participate in the development of the scheme.
-Details of the next public consultation will be advertised on their website .
-Before any such scheme could be introduced, it would have to secure Government approval and State aid clearance from the European Commission.
+Before a final decision is taken on introducing a new support scheme – which may include support for solar PV – my Department will run a public consultation, which will give all interested parties an opportunity to participate in the development of the scheme.
+Details of the next public consultation will be advertised on the Department’s website .